Robinrrr/nuxt-deepl-module/README.md

 [![License][license-src]][license-href]https://npmjs.com/package/nuxt-deepl-module
 [![Nuxt][nuxt-src]][nuxt-href]https://nuxt.com

-### Overview

-The Nuxt Deepl Module offers a solution for transforming single-language Nuxt.js websites into multi-language sites without the complexities of manual translation.
+> The unofficial Nuxt DeepL Module offers a solution for transforming single-language Nuxt.js websites into multi-language sites without the complexities of manual translation.
 By using the DeepL API, this module automates the translation process, ensuring a seamless user experience across various languages.

 ### Features